danny-baker/deploy-beast-datascience-vm/README.md

 - 4 cores (Intel Xeon Platinum 8272CL base core clock 2.5GHz which can increase to 3.4Ghz all cores)
 - 32GB ram
 - 1TiB Premium SSD disk (Fastest OS disk type)
-- Insane internet speeds (Typically 1000 MBit/second)
+- Insane internet speeds (Typically 1000+ MBit/second)

-This package will burn ~$10USD credit/day and you can run it full throttle 24-7, uninterrupted with no cpu constraints for 20 days until credit depletes.
+This package will burn ~$10USD credit/day and you can run it full throttle 24-7, uninterrupted with no cpu constraints for 20 days until free credit depletes.

 ### How does storage work with vms?
 All VMs need a managed persistent disk for the OS image.
 You can attach additional disk (several usually) and mount them on the filesystem but note this is fidly if you are not comfortable with linux.
-By far, the quickest and easiest option is to just beef up the OS disk size to what you need for the task.
+By far, the quickest and easiest option is to just beef up the OS disk size (up to 32TiB SSD) to what you need for the task.

 ### How do I transfer data to and from my VM?
+This is a full blown remote linux machine so it's not as straight forward as copy-pasting documents to your windows filesytem when you are running a localhost JHub server.
+But, the beauty is that you can do most of your uploading/downloading directly through the Jupyter Hub server by way of the browser, which should cover most people's needs.
+Don't forget you can rip down data from the internet at lightening speeds from your VM 10 times faster than on your home internet or Colab which is constrained to 130Mb/s, for example.

+Getting data in:
+- From your pc: use the JHub upload feature in browser or tools like `rsync` from a linux terminal (requires you to have WSL in windows)
+- From the internet: wget/curl/github (just like you would in Colab)

+Getting data out:

 This is a little trickier than you think, but I have few standard recommendations.

 ## Instructions